llooker/google_ga360/README.md

 ### Necessary Customizations

 * **View**:``ga_customize`` line 19 parameter for ``sql_table_name`` must be customized to the users ``data_set.ga_session_*``.

+* **Multiple Properties (Websites)**: If you have more than one website (property), you can choose to view all websites at the same time, or dynamically select the website for each query.
+You can also parameterize queries so that certain users can only see data for the websites they have permission to view.
+The field for website is called ``ga_sessions.hits.hits_sourcePropertyInfo``, which can be found at the bottom of the ``ga_block`` file.

 * **Dashboards**: Replace ``model: ga_connectors360`` with your chosen name.